ConnectedHomes/shm-youtube-1/README.md

 </youtube>
 ```

-The mercy attribute is the timt delay in milliseconds until the DOM element gets replaced with the iframe.
+The mercy attribute is the time delay in milliseconds until the DOM element gets replaced with the iframe.
 This can be useful to avoid repaints while transitioning from states.